Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 import { CommonModule, NgOptimizedImage } from '@angular/common';
 @Component({
     selector: 'app-optimised-image-catalog', standalone: true,
-    imports: [CommonModule, NgOptimizedImage],
+    imports: [ CommonModule, NgOptimizedImage ],
     template: ` <img ngSrc="blog-food-img" width="500" height="300" alt="Food Blog Image" /> `, })
 ```

-## Key Features
+## Key features of `NgOptimizedImage`

 The following are the main highlights of this directive:

-### **Intelligent lazy loading**
+### Intelligent lazy loading

-The directive lazy loads non-critical images by default and only eagerly loads images marked with the `priority` attribute.
+By default, the directive lazy loads non-critical images and only eagerly loads images marked with the `priority` attribute.
 This ensures that most images are loaded optimally.

 {% include
 components/figure.html